samoshkin/vim-mergetool/readme.md

 $ git cat-file -p :3:{file} > {file}.remote
 ```

-**NOTE:** Therefore, It's assumed that Git merge is in progress, and `cwd` of running Vim instance is set to repository root dir.
+**ASSUMPTION:** Therefore, It's assumed that Git merge is in progress, and `cwd` of running Vim instance is set to repository root dir.

 ### Smart diff exchange commands